Shake Shook Shaken

-Shake Shook Shaken is the third studio album by French-Finnish musical duo the Dø, consisting of vocalist Olivia Merilahti and multi-instrumentalist Dan Levy.
-Produced by Levy, it was released in France on 29 September 2014 by Get Down!, distributed and licensed by Cinq 7 and Wagram Music, and published by the duo's Siamese Squids label.
+Shake Shook Shaken is the third studio album by the French-Finnish musical duo the Dø, consisting of vocalist Olivia Merilahti and multi-instrumentalist Dan Levy.
+Produced by Levy, it was released in France on 29 September 2014 by Get Down!, distributed and licensed by Cinq7 and Wagram Music, and published by the duo's Siamese Squids label.

 Merilahti began writing and recording demos in Pro Tools while the group was on tour for their previous album, Both Ways Open Jaws (2011).
 The album marks a significant change in sound for the duo, largely eschewing acoustic instrumentation in favour of electronics, synthesizers, and audio plug-ins.
 They purchased a property in Normandy with a water tower and converted it into a recording studio.
 Once production was complete, they travelled to New York where Levy worked with Fab Dupont to mix the album.

 Shake Shook Shaken received generally positive reviews from music critics and won the 2015 Victoires de la Musique Award for Best Rock Album.
 It peaked at number 7 on SNEP Top Albums and remained on the chart for 50 consecutive weeks, selling 40,000 copies in France by June 2015.

 Background

 The writing process for the album began while the Dø was touring for their previous album, Both Ways Open Jaws (2011).
-While Merilahti regularly wrote lyrics while on the road, she was frustrated by the inability to work on musical compositions.
+While Olivia Merilahti regularly wrote lyrics while on the road, she was frustrated by the inability to work on musical compositions.
 As a result, she began recording demos in the digital audio workstation Pro Tools using a MIDI keyboard.
-The duo also began experimenting with drum machines as they did not have a live drummer for an upcoming tour in the United States.
+She and Dan Levy also began experimenting with drum machines as they did not have a live drummer for an upcoming tour in the United States.

 After finishing the tour in August 2012, the duo began looking for a house in rural Normandy to convert into a recording studio for their third album.
-They ultimately purchased a property from one of their friends that included a brick water tower constructed in the 18th century, then spent five months building a studio in the tower.
-In the album's liner notes, the recording location is referred to as Watchtower Studio in "Madville, France".
+They purchased a property from one of their friends that included a brick water tower constructed in the 18th century, then spent five months building a studio in the tower.
+Construction was completed by early 2013; in the album's liner notes, the recording location is referred to as Watchtower Studio in "Madville, France".

 The title Shake Shook Shaken refers to the "little earthquakes" the duo had in their lives in the three years preceding the album's release.
-Prior to its conception, Merilahti and Levy ended their romantic relationship.
-The same year, Levy experienced a death in the family.
-Merilahti took inspiration from the Finnish concept of sisu, which she defined as "the courage to keep going and never to feel sorry for yourself".
-After "a traumatic year", Merilahti credited music as "the only branch that we could hold onto" and for "[keeping] us healthy somehow".
+Prior to its conception, Merilahti and Levy ended their romantic relationship and Levy experienced a death in the family, both in the same year.
+Merilahti credited music as "the only branch that [she and Levy] could hold onto" to help them through that year.
+She took inspiration from the Finnish concept of sisu, which she defined as "the courage to keep going and never to feel sorry for yourself".